openvinotoolkit/model_server/docs/python_support/quickstart.md

 ### Step 3: Prepare Graph Configuration File

-Python logic execution in OpenVINO Model Server is supported via Mediapipe graphs.
-That means you will need to prepare graph definition for your processing flow.
+Python logic execution in OpenVINO Model Server is supported via MediaPipe graphs.
+That means you need to prepare graph definition for your processing flow.
 In that case, a graph with just one node - Python node - is enough.
 Let's create appropriate `graph.pbtxt` file in your `workspace/models/python_model` catalog:

 ```bash
 echo '